traPtitech/NeoShowcase/.local-dev/manifest/README.md

 4. Add initial `applications` application
    - Add known hosts and connect repository
    - Add application (path: `applications`)
+5. Build and import images with `make build && make k3s-import` at root of the repository
-   - Sync applications
+6. Sync other applications (and optionally, change their target revision)
-5. Access `cd.local.trapti.tech` and more
+7. Access `cd.local.trapti.tech` and more

 ## local registry setup